 Retired management consultant.
 For many years she was a principal with the Allegra Group, a Northeast Ohio firm specializing in assisting health care and nonprofit organizations with program planning, strategic planning, and financial feasibility studies.
-She previously had upper level management positions with the CSA Health Network, St. Vincent Charity Hospital, and the Metropolitan Planning Corporation.
 An active community volunteer, Bonnie currently serves on the boards of the Art Song Festival and the Cleveland Archaeological Society.
 Past board memberships include Lyric Opera Cleveland, Opera Cleveland, and Apollo’s Fire.
-She holds an MBA with a concentration in accounting from the Weatherhead School of Management, Case Western Reserve University.

 Associate, Ulmer & Berne

-Operations Coordinator, currently holds the position of second horn in both the Wheeling Symphony in West Virginia and The Erie Philharmonic in Pennsylvania and is the horn player in Cleveland’s professional woodwind quintet, the North Coast Winds.
-In addition to her work with Les Délices, she in the Orchestra Manager of the Cleveland Opera Theater and has held the position of General Manager with the Suburban Symphony in Cleveland since 2014.
-Ms. Rapson holds degrees from the University of Toronto, the Cleveland Institute of Music and the Oberlin Conservatory in French Horn performance.
+Emily Rapson currently holds the position of second horn in both the Wheeling Symphony in West Virginia and The Erie Philharmonic in Pennsylvania and is the horn player for Cleveland’s professional woodwind quintet, the North Coast Winds.
+In addition to her work with Les Délices, she manages outreach programs for the Cleveland International Piano Competition.